The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Discussion

 \subsubsection{Modelling the lightcurves of the brightest object}

 It is challenging to derive accurate age estimates from the observed lightcurves, mainly because of the limited time coverage at 5\,GHz and higher frequencies.
 Based on the lightcurves the brightest sources are, in general, likely a few decades old with 6\,cm rise times of a few years.
-One way to estimate the age of the brightest sources is to use model-fitting of the lightcurve for a typical object.
+One way to estimate the age of the brightest sources is to use model-fitting of the lightcurve for an example object.
 As an example, we choose the brightest object 0.2195+0.492, given that this object has the highest signal-to-noise and therefore should be the first candidate for model fitting from a data quality point of view.
-We used a simplified version of the model presented by \cite{weiler2002}, i.e. following the model described by \cite{chevalier1982a,chevalier1982b} where the radial density profile of the CSM is assumed to be $\propto r^{-2}$, as described by Eqns.
+We used a simplified version of the model presented by \cite{weiler2002}, as described by Eqns.
 1 and 2 of \cite{marchili2010}.
-The best-fit parameters are $\alpha=-0.91$, K$_1$=286\,Jy, K$_2=3.6\times10^{9}$, $\beta=-1.31$, and an explosion date of 1981-04-14 i.e. an observed age estimate (in BB335) of about 34 years, and a corresponding 6\,cm peak time of about 17 years.
+This model follows the one presented by \cite{chevalier1982a,chevalier1982b} where the radial density profile of the CSM is assumed to be $\propto r^{-2}$, The best-fit parameters are $\alpha=-0.93$, K$_1$=319\,Jy, K$_2=4.0\times10^{9}$, $\beta=-1.33$, and an explosion date of 1981-05-23 that is an observed age estimate (in BB335) of about 33 years, and a corresponding 6\,cm peak time of about 17 years.
 This is significantly longer than the 1210 days listed as the longest rise-time in \cite{weiler2002} (for SN1986J).
 The model is shown together with the data in Fig. \ref{fig:weilerfit}.
 The fitted values imply a deceleration parameter $m=0.87$ (from Eq.
-7 by \citealt{weiler2002}) and a pre-supernova mass-loss rate of $5\times10^{-7}$\,M$_\odot$yr$^{-1})$, assuming a wind speed of 10\,km/s for a type II SN (\citealt{weiler2002}; Eq.
+7 by \citealt{weiler2002}) and a pre-supernova mass-loss rate of $3.9\times10^{-4}$\,M$_\odot$yr$^{-1}$, assuming a pre-supernova wind speed of 10\,km/s for a type II SN (\citealt{weiler2002}; Eq.
 18).
-We note that the estimated mass-loss rate is two orders of magnitude lower than for SN1986J, although this calculation is subject to many assumptions and the actual value may be much higher \citep{weiler2002}.
-Given the age (and relatively modest deceleration) obtained and the measured diameter of 0.2195+0.492 of about 0.2\,pc, a linear estimate implies an expansion velocity of $\sim3500$\,km/s, consistent with the expansion measured between the GC031 and BB335 epochs (see Fig. \ref{fig:sizevstime}).
+We note that the estimated mass-loss rate is similar to known type II SNe such as SN1988Z as presented in Table 3 by \cite{weiler2002}.
+Given the age (and relatively modest deceleration) obtained and the measured diameter of 0.2195+0.492 of about 0.2\,pc, a linear estimate implies an expansion velocity of $\sim3500$\,km/s, that is consistent with the few thousand km/s expected for these objects.